erees1/erees1.github.io/_posts/2023-06-13-transformer-memory.md

 ### Cross entropy
 For the cross entropy loss we need to store the logits.
 The logits are $L \in \mathbb{R}^{\text{Bsz} \times T \times D_{\text{vocab}}}$ (let $N_l = \text{Bsz} \times T \times D_{\text{vocab}}$).
 Additionally from inspecting the trace below (click for interactive version) as part of the forwards pass PyTorch is storing an FP16 copy of the logits and (I infer) an FP32 tensor of the same size as the logits.
-So the total memory usage for the cross entropy is $2N_l + 4N_l = 6N_l$ bytes.
+So the total memory usage for the cross entropy is $2N_l + 4N_l = 6N_l$ bytes (these correspond to the green and yellow blocks below, the purple block is allocated after `.backwards()` is called so I account for this later as it is technically not an activation).

 <div class="l-inset">
 <a href="/assets/img/blog/transformer-memory/mem_post_bwd-step2-flashFalse_trace.html">